 Program overview

 The Computer Networking Technician program at Saskatchewan Polytechnic is designed to equip students with the essential skills needed to thrive in the field of computer networking.
-This intensive certificate program focuses on practical, hands-on learning, enabling students to install, maintain, troubleshoot, and repair computer networking systems and equipment.
-With a strong emphasis on IT fundamentals, graduates will be well-prepared for various roles in the IT sector, as businesses increasingly rely on robust computer networks.
-The program is available full-time at the Regina campus and is structured to help students launch their careers in less than a year.
+This intensive certificate program focuses on hands-on learning, enabling students to install, maintain, troubleshoot, and repair computer networking systems and equipment.
+With a strong emphasis on practical experience, students will gain a solid foundation in information technology (IT) within a short span of time.
+Graduates will be well-prepared to enter the workforce, as computer networking technicians are in high demand across various sectors, providing support for IT infrastructure and network administration.

 Program structure

-- Hands-on learning with provided equipment, including Cisco routers and switches
+• Hands-on training with industry-standard equipment, including Cisco routers and switches.

-- Preparation for industry-recognized certifications, including Cisco Certified Network Associate (CCNA)
+• Preparation for industry-recognized certifications, including Cisco Certified Network Associate (CCNA) and other certifications from CompTIA and Microsoft.

 Featured Experiences

-The Computer Networking Technician program offers several unique features that enhance the learning experience:
+The Computer Networking Technician program offers several unique experiences that enhance the learning process:

 Career Options